codurance/site/src/_posts/2018-11-17-the-functional-style-part-7.md

       (str n)))
 ```

-That’s pretty simple; if either `fizz` or `buzz` are truthy then concatenate them both together (when concatenating strings, nil is treated like an empty string) otherwise return `n` as a string.
-When we map it over the lazy sequences, we get FizzBuzz:
+That’s pretty simple; if either `fizz` or `buzz` are truthy (i.e. not nil) then concatenate them both together - when concatenating strings, nil is treated like an empty string - otherwise return `n` as a string.
+When we map this over all three lazy sequences, we get FizzBuzz!

 ```
 user=> (take 30 (map fizzbuzz numbers fizzes buzzes)) ("1" "2" "Fizz" "4" "Buzz" "Fizz" "7" "8" "Fizz" "Buzz" "11" "Fizz" "13" "14" "FizzBuzz" "16" "17" "Fizz" "19" "Buzz" "Fizz" "22" "23" "Fizz" "Buzz" "26" "Fizz" "28" "29" "FizzBuzz")
 ```

-We can also use `nth` to obtain any value from the sequence (remembering that nth counts from zero, not one):
+We can also use `nth` to obtain any value from the sequence (taking into account that nth counts from zero, not one):

 ```
 user=> (nth (map fizzbuzz numbers fizzes buzzes) 1004)